Metro AG: Metro on Russian market

-Metro AG is Russia's fourth-biggest retailer behind X5 PJPq.L, Magnit MGNTq.L and French chain Auchan.
+Metro AG is Russia's fourth-biggest retailer behind X5 Group, Magnit and French chain Auchan.
 The company entered the market in 2001 with the opening of its first wholesale store in Moscow.
 Over the years, Metro AG has expanded its presence in the country, opening stores in several other cities, including Saint Petersburg, Nizhny Novgorod and Rostov-on-Don.
 There are 97 stores in 65 cities across the country.
 In 2022, the company's revenue amounted to 224 billion rubles.

 On 22 March 2022, in response to the ongoing war in Ukraine, Metro AG published an official statement expressing solidarity with Ukraine and condemning the war.
 The company also announced its support for the food and water deliveries of the UN World Food Programme to Ukraine.
 Despite that, Metro AG made a decision not to leave the Russian market, citing its responsibility to the 10,000 colleagues employed there and the many customers who rely on its stores.
-The company stated that it is closely monitoring further developments and is committed to supporting “decision-makers in business and politics who are seeking a peaceful solution to the war in Ukraine”.
+The company stated that it is closely monitoring further developments and is committed to supporting "decision-makers in business and politics who are seeking a peaceful solution to the war in Ukraine".

-Currently, Metro AG is developing the integration of new projects in Russia, such as the establishment of the grocery stores chain "Fasol" and the acceptance of payments by "Mir" cards, a project initiated by "Sberbank" in response to sanctions.
-Furthermore, the investigation by the National Agency on Corruption Prevention (NACP) revealed that the key shareholder of Metro Cash & Carry, Daniel Kretynski, controls EP Infrastructure (EPIF), which owns 49% of Eustream, the company that operates a gas transportation system from Russia to Central and Eastern Europe.
+Currently, Metro AG is developing the integration of new projects in Russia, such as the establishment of the grocery stores chain Fasol (The Russian equivalent to polish supermarket chain Odido) and the acceptance of payments by Mir cards, a project initiated by Sberbank in response to sanctions.
+Furthermore, the investigation by the National Agency on Corruption Prevention (NACP) revealed that the key shareholder of Metro Cash & Carry, Daniel Křetínský, controls EP Infrastructure (EPIF), which owns 49% of Eustream, the company that operates a gas transportation system from Russia to Central and Eastern Europe.
 This fact, combined with the company's actions, led to Metro Cash & Carry being added to the NACP's list of international sponsors of war.

 Metro AG's latest quarterly financial results report, which was released on 8 February 2023, indicates a decrease in sales at the chain's stores in Russia.
 The document states that the sales in local currency decreased by 14.1% in the first quarter of fiscal year 2022–2023; adjusted EBITDA in Russia decreased to €60 million from €81 million in Q1 2021/2022.